semihgencturk/semihgencturk/README.md

 ### Hi!
 I am Semih!
-## I am a IT Business Analyist in the fintech domain.
+## I am an IT Business Analyist in the fintech domain.

 -----